hschwane/mpUtils/README.md

 # mpUtils
-A windows and linux c++ library with some utilities I use in a lot of my projects.
+A windows and linux C++17 library with some utilities I use in a lot of my projects.
 Graphical applications can be created with OpenGL and ImGui.
 For 2D graphics, a higher level game engine like API is in progress.
 In addition mpUtils also offers some helper functions for CUDA.
 To see a list of all features go to [features](#features).